aiven/aiven-docs/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.md

 -   Allow remote connections on the source database.

-    Check that your database allows all remote connections by using `psql` to run the following query:
+    Ensure your database allows all remote connections by using `psql` to run the following query:

     ```bash